milk-v/milkv.io/docs/duo/application-development/wiringx.md

 ### GPIO Usage Example

 Here is an example of working with GPIO.
 It will toggle pin 20 on Duo every 1 second, pulling it high and then low.
-The physical pin number for pin 20 is `15` in the WiringX numbering system
+The physical pin number for pin 20 is `15` in the WiringX numbering system.

 ```c
 #include <stdio.h>